-It may be worthwhile to put this song into the context of the movement.
-Five months prior in June of 1963, President John F. Kennedy had called for a civil rights bill following growing unrest and violence in the fight for civil rights.
+To put this song in context, five months prior in June of 1963, President John F. Kennedy had called for a civil rights bill following growing unrest and violence.
 Two months later in August, the March on Washington culminated in Martin Luther King Junior giving his most remembered speech in front of the Lincoln Memorial.
-The Civil Rights Act had not in fact passed yet, and would not also until July of the following year in 1964.
+The Civil Rights Act would still not pass until July of the following year in 1964.

-Imagine also that this is in the context of her professional career.
+Imagine also where this is in the context of her professional career.
 Having just transitioned to the recording company RCA Victor, Simone in 1967 is in the thick of her most politically active music yet.
-Riding on increased popularity from her success in the late 50s and early 60s, Simone had just begun to turn to more contentious issues speaking out politically and thus adding to her already well-earned notoriety (Mississippi Goddam from 1963 is known as a seminal point in her political activism).
+Riding on increased popularity from her success in the late 50s and early 60s, Simone had just begun to turn to more contentious issues speaking out politically and adding to her already well-earned notoriety (Mississippi Goddam from 1963 is known as a seminal point in her political activism).
 Now, this Silk & Soul album would be her thirteenth, from which she had a song that would be nominated for a Grammy.

-Such circumstances, then, have helped lend this seminal piece of music the status that we associate with it today.
-Written and performed in the throes of personal, social, and political battlement, the song showcases Nina Simone’s artistry and musicianship to convey even to this very day the pains and hopes that once inspired this everlasting hymn to freedom.
+Such circumstances, then, helped lend this seminal piece of music the status that we associate with it today.
+Written and performed in the throes of personal, social, and political battlement, the song showcases Nina Simone’s artistry and musicianship to convey to this day the pains and hopes that once inspired this everlasting hymn to freedom.